berlyozzy/js-nvidia-drivers-check/README.md

 ```

-The repository also includes a script to a `device-ids.mjs` file, listing all available GPU and OS options.
+The repository also includes a script to create a `device-ids.mjs` file, listing all available GPU and OS options.

 ```bash